Ranger Boats

-Ranger Boats are a popular line of bass fishing boats designed primarily for black bass fishing.
-Since launching, the company has expanded their line of boats to offer recreational options as well.
-The company has fiberglass boats, but with the modern success of the aluminum boat on top tournament trails, unveiled an aluminum series.
+Ranger Boats is a company that produces bass fishing boats designed primarily for black bass fishing.
 The company was founded in 1968 by Forrest L. Wood in Flippin, Arkansas.
 Ranger is generally credited with the introduction of the modern bass boat.

-Ranger is a major sponsor of the Wal-Mart FLW Tour, the largest tournament trail in the world, holding tournaments across the United States, as well as globally.
-The tour is named for F. L. Wood originally, but has since changed the name to Fishing League Worldwide to become more inclusive for global competition.
-FLW still pays tribute to Forrest.
-L Wood by naming their championship event Forrest Wood Cup.
+They make boats for commercial and recreational use.
+Ranger Boats has both fiberglass boats and aluminum boats.

+Ranger is a major sponsor of the Fishing League Worldwide.

 Ranger Boats and all of the brands under Fishing Holdings LLS were acquired by Bass Pro Group in a deal signed in December 2014.
 The deal included Bass Pro acquiring the Ranger, Triton Boats, and the Stratos Boats brands.
 Several bass boat companies are manufactured in the same facility, but are sold separately as individual brands by dealerships.

+History

+Forrest and Nina Wood established Ranger Boats in 1968 in Flippin, Arkansas, with just six boats constructed in the present-day city hall.
+The business, which is renowned for its quality and ingenuity, swiftly rose to become a national leader in fishing boats.

+Ranger invented the aerated livewell, which helped make catch-and-release fishing more popular, and the use of additional floatation for safety, among other industry norms.
+With the Fisherman Series, it entered the walleye, salmon, and musky fishing boat market in the 1970s.
+Later, it introduced high-end saltwater models.

+As it celebrated its 50th anniversary in 2018, Ranger had established itself as a reliable brand in a variety of boat classes, from pontoons and saltwater vessels to bass and multi-species boats, carrying on its heritage of excellence and performance.